 Deputy Chair - Dr Susan Macken

-Has extensive governance and senior management experience in business including the Bank of New Zealand and Southern Cross Healthcare.
+Susan has extensive governance and senior management experience in business including the Bank of New Zealand and Southern Cross Healthcare.

 Martin has extensive experience in land and property development, most recently as CEO of McConnell Properties and has a leading understanding of development economics, urban planning and design.